On November 6, 2019, the United Center

 staff to MedFest for 21 incredible years.

-19 Years of Impactful Dedication
+20 Years of Dedication

 Play like you practice: What better place to get athletes prepared for a big competition than where they compete?